Using Java SDK and Microsoft Graph API V6 with Kotlin for Email Dispatch

 }

-Error Handling and Response Parsing in Kotlin
+Error Management and Parsing Responses in Kotlin

 // Error Handling for Microsoft Graph API